bshepherdson/mocha86k/NOTES.md

 Note that writing a 32-bit value to `IA` is legal.
 The upper 16 bits are simply discarded.

+## Migrating from the DCPU-16

+This is a summary of the most substantial differences from programming for the DCPU-16.

+- Most obviously, all registers are 32-bit under the hood.
+You can do word-sized arithmetic without penalty, however.
+- Since memory is accessed a word at a time, reading and writing words is faster than longwords, if they are sufficient for your purposes.
+- Be careful when writing words to registers, as the upper word is not cleared.
+  - See "Operand Sizes" above for details.
+- There are no `MOD` and `MDI` instructions; `DIV` and `DVI` put the quotient in the destination and remainder in `EX`.
+- Multiplication and division are realistically more expensive than addition.
+  - Note also that 32-bit multiplication and division is slower than 16-bit.
+  - Since the ALU is 32-bit, most other operations (`ADD`, `BOR`, etc.) are as fast on longwords as on words.
+- All the operands on the DCPU-16 (`A`, `[A]`, `[A + offset]`, `[SP + offset]`, etc.) are available, plus several powerful new ones.
+  - Of particular mention are `[A]+` and `-[A]`, which read memory based on a register with postincrement or predecrement respectively.
+These replace `STI` and `STD` and are much more flexible.
+  - Note one downside: binary operands now have only one complex operand; the other must always be a simple register.
+  - Binary branches, and `SET`, however, still have two complex operands.
+- Branching instructions are much more powerful, for several reasons.
+  - There are "branching" instructions (eg. `BRE` branch equal) alongside the `IFx` "skipping" ones.
+  - These are faster, and much more compact than writing `IFE blah, blah; SET PC, somewhere_nearby`
+  - In addition, there are now four unary branching/skipping instructions, which check whether their single operand is zero, nonzero, negative or positive.
+    They have the same branching (`BZR` "branch if zero") and skipping (`IZR` "if zero") types.
+  - Finally, the unary branches have "decrementing" counterparts, that decrement the operand's value by one **after** checking the condition.
+This is great for writing loops.
+- Hardware is still mostly compatible! `HWN`, `HWQ`, and `HWI` still work the same way (mostly; `HWQ` writes the 32-bit IDs to single 32-bit registers).
+  Hardware that reads and writes registers touches their lower words, like a `.w` instruction.

 ## Instruction Format